Global Conformal Invariants of Submanifolds: Generalized Willmore Energies in Higher Dimensions

-\begin{proof} The argument for the first part of the theorem is analogous as above, so we will just show the last statement. \\Using the orthogonal decomposition for the second fundamental form $ h = \circo h + \frac { H}{2n} g $, clearly one has
+\begin{proof} The argument for the first part of the claim is analogous to the proof of Theorem \ref{thm:3}, so we will just show the last statement. \\Using the orthogonal decomposition for the second fundamental form $ h = \circo h + H g $, clearly one has

 Now, expanding the determinant, we have that

 where $ P_{k}( \circo h ) $ is a complete contraction of order $ 2n-k$.
 Note that the term corresponding to $k =2n-1$ does not appear as $\tr_g (\circo h) = 0 $.
 We can now apply Young's inequality to conclude